dsyme/azure-content/articles/storage/storage-fsharp-how-to-use-blobs.md

 or overwrite it if it does exist.

 The following example shows how to upload a blob into a container and assumes that the container was already created.

-    let storageConnString = "..." // fill this in from your storage account settings, see above

-    // Retrieve storage account from connection string. let storageAccount = CloudStorageAccount.Parse(storageConnString)

-    // Create the blob client.
-    let blobClient = storageAccount.CreateCloudBlobClient()

-    // Retrieve reference to a previously created container. let container = blobClient.GetContainerReference("mycontainer")

     // Retrieve reference to a blob named "myblob". let blockBlob = container.GetBlockBlobReference("myblob")